8483/notes/topics/database/optimizationIndexing.md

 -   Columns you'll JOINs on.
 -   Columns you ORDER/GROUP BYs.

-# Is there an index?
+# Check if there is an index

 You can see if queries are slow **only** due to the lack of an index with `EXPLAIN`, which shows the query execution plan i.e. which index to pick, how to join tables and in which order for optimal performance.